Frosty's HVAC

 Leaky ducts pull pollen, dust, and insulation fibers into your breathing air.
 Duct sealing is one of the highest-impact IAQ improvements we make.

-Every ductwork job in Arlington includes a before-and-after static pressure reading — we measure what your blower is fighting against before we start and prove the improvement after we're done.
-Target on a healthy residential system is under 0.5 inches of water column; most older Arlington homes we first visit are running 0.8-1.2 (way too high, which means the blower is working harder and failing sooner).
-We don't offer duct insulation as a standalone product — if ducts are that deteriorated, they need full replacement, not a band-aid.
-Plenum replacement runs $1,200-$1,500.
-License TACLA126718E.
+Every ductwork job in Arlington includes before-and-after static pressure measurements — I measure what the blower is fighting against before we start and prove the improvement when we finish.
+A healthy residential system should read under 0.5 inches of water column; most older Arlington homes we first visit are running 0.8-1.2 (the blower is working 60-140% harder than it should, which burns motors out prematurely).
+Plenum replacement runs $1,200-$1,500 when the main trunk connection has failed.
+Omar Jacobo, EPA 608 Universal #2396328; Mariafernanda Jacobo, TACLA126718E.
+Flat-rate pricing, residential only, since January 1, 2018.
+99 Google reviews at 4.9 stars.
+Call (469) 254-0548.

-Neighborhoods we serve in Arlington: Parkside, Rush Creek, Dalworthington Gardens, Entertainment District
+Neighborhoods we serve in Arlington: Viridian, Interlochen, Dalworthington Gardens, North Arlington

 TACLA126718E